NacerSebtiMS/Natural-Langage-Processing/README.md

 ### Prerequisites

 You'll need to install SWI-Prolog.
-Once done, launch Prolog go to File > Consult then search for the NPL.pl file.
+Once done, launch Prolog go to File > Consult then search for main.pl file.

 ## Running the tests